amarantha-k/cbas/_drafts/4_error.md

 A SQL++ query can potentially result in one of the following errors:

- - syntax error,
+ - syntax error
- - identifier resolution error,
+ - identifier resolution error
- - type error,
+ - type error
- - resource error.
+ - resource error

-If the query processor runs into any error, it will terminate the ongoing processing of the query and immediately return an error message to the client.
+If the query processor runs into any error, it terminates the ongoing query processing and immediately returns an error message to the client.

 ## <a id="Syntax_errors">Syntax Errors</a>
-An valid SQL++ query must satisfy the SQL++ grammar rules.
+A valid SQL++ query must satisfy the SQL++ grammar rules.
-Otherwise, a syntax error will be raised.
+Otherwise, a syntax error is displayed.

 ##### Example